reactjs/react.dev/content/docs/hooks-overview.md

 prev: hooks-intro.html
 ---

-*Hooks* are an upcoming feature that lets you use state and other React features without writing a class.
-They're currently in React v16.8.0-alpha.1.
+*Hooks* let you use state and other React features without writing a class.

 Hooks are [backwards-compatible](/docs/hooks-intro.html#no-breaking-changes).
 This page provides an overview of Hooks for experienced React users.
 This is a fast-paced overview.
 If you get confused, look for a yellow box like this: